Pumpkin Chocolate Chip Oatmeal Bars

 Storage:

-Store in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 10 days.
+Store in an airtight container at room temperature for up to 3 days or refrigerate up to 10 days.

 Freezing:

-Freeze bars between parchment paper for up to 3 months.
+Freeze between layers of parchment paper for up to 3 months.
+Thaw overnight in the refrigerator.

 Reheating:

+Not required.
 Best enjoyed at room temperature or chilled.
-Reheating is not necessary.

 Helpful Tips